A

 An Overview of Cost of Living in Gardner, KS

-In Gardner, daily expenses such as food, housing, goods and services, transportation and health care are in line with comparable areas and about average when compared to all cities across the nation.
+In Gardner, daily expenses such as food, housing, lifestyle expenses, transportation and health care are in line with comparable areas and about average when compared to all cities across the nation.
 This ensures that the cost of living in Gardner will resemble that of an average city, contributing to a manageable cost of living.

 Is Gardner Affordable?

-Wondering if Gardner is affordable?
-It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
-The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
-In Gardner, for example, the median home price is 8.9% higher than what folks pay nationally, and monthly rent is 15.9% higher than the usual rates.
-Plus, income levels matter too, with Gardner boasting a median household income of $78,193, which is 41.3% higher than the national average.
+Is Gardner an affordable place to live?
+That's a valid question to ask when you're thinking about moving to a new city.
+After all, how much it costs to live somewhere can be a huge factor in your decision.
+Affordability can be broken down into 3 common categories.
+The cost of living index (we talked about it earlier), housing expenses and income levels all play a big role in figuring out if a place is affordable.
+For instance, in Gardner, the median home price is 11.5% higher than what most folks pay across the country, and monthly rent prices are 13.1% higher than the usual rates.
+Income levels in Gardner come in at $115,354, which is 41.8% higher than the national average.

 What Factors can Influence the Cost of Living in Gardner?